microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 2 - Add Item through Web Form.md

 The code above creates a new route listening for POST requests to the `/add` URL.
 When a POST request is received, the function add_todo is called.
 This function retrieves the value of the "todo" form field from the request, appends it to the todo_list, saves it to the file and then redirects the user back to the index page.

-Because the `save_todo_list()` function is not yet implemented so you may see a squiggly, yellow line underneath the function call.
+Because the `save_todo_list()` function is not yet implemented, you will see a squiggly, yellow line underneath the function call.

 ![save_to_do_list error](../images/save_to_do_list%20error.png)